phpactor/worse-reflection/README.md

 ## Worse than Better

-It is influenced by [BetterReflection](https://github.com/Roave/BetterReflection), diffrerences are as follows:
+It is influenced by [BetterReflection](https://github.com/Roave/BetterReflection), differences are as follows:

 - Can reflect variables.
 - Does not aim to implement built-in PHP reflection API.